 You can get demographic data on the people that are visiting your blog through Google Analytics:

-You can get info on country, time accessed, gender, and more.
+You can get information on the country, the time accessed, gender, and more.

 BUT… an even BETTER way to get this information plus a whole lot of other details is to simply ASK FOR IT!